LeonKolyang/paigeant/README.md

 **Durable, asynchronous workflows for distributed AI agents**

-Paigeant offers the runway for Pydantic AI agents to show off, let them dive into long running tasks, dynamically bring other agents into the show and have a backup ready whenever they fail.
+Paigeant offers the runway for Pydantic AI agents dive into long running tasks, fail gracefully without crashing workflows, and dynamically make use of agents available in the environment.

-## What does the show have to offer?
+## What does Paigeant have to offer?

-- 🕒 **Perfect timing** – Each agent get's the time and space they need with asynchronous workflows, fully decoupled from each other.
+- 🕒 **Distributed runtime environments** – Execute each agent in it's own compute instance, enabling clear role assignments and strong fault isolation.
-- 🌍 **Full backstage visibility** – Agents know about available agents and activities and can add them dynamically to the show.
+- 🌍 **Enhanced context** – Agents know about available agents and their capabilities and can add them dynamically to the workflow execution.
-- 💾 **Always a backup** – Workflow state travels with the message, if an agent slipped, they can pick up right where they left.
+- 💾 **Always a backup** – Workflow state travels with the message, making a single agent execution repeatable.
-- 🔐 **Gossip-safe environment** – Built-in OAuth 2.0 on-behalf-of tokens and JSON Web Signatures ensure that secrets stay between agents.
+- 🔐 **Security as a first-class citizen** – Built-in OAuth 2.0 on-behalf-of tokens and JSON Web Signatures ensure that secrets stay between agents.
+Designated runtime environments allow for precise role assignment.
-- 👯 **Self-guided choreography** – Workflow execution without an orchestrator, agents pass a routing slip around, keeping everyone up to date.
+- 👯 **Self-guided choreography** – Workflow execution without an orchestrator, agents pass a routing slip around.
+This makes Paigeant a lightweight but yet powerful execution engine.
 - 👠 **Flexible runway** – Agents can communicate with in-memory, Redis or RabbitMQ transport.
-To customize for special shows, the `BaseTransport` class allows to bring your own broker.
+The `BaseTransport` class allows to bring your own broker.
-- 🎯 **Easy to manage** – A FastAPI-style API, dependency injection, and a CLI make it easy to setup your own show.
+- 🎯 **Easy to manage** – A FastAPI-style API, dependency injection, and a CLI make it easy to define and deploy your workflow.

 ## Quick Start
 > [!IMPORTANT]